kbroman/Paper_ReScience2020/README.md

   used to create Figure 1b (of the circular genome).

-- [`reproduction/`](reproduction) contains my reproduction of the analysis, as a [R Markdown document](reproduction/reproduction.Rmd).
+- [`reproduction/`](reproduction) contains my reproduction of the analysis, as an [R Markdown document](reproduction/reproduction.Rmd).
   The compiled document can be [viewed on the web](https://kbroman.org/Paper_ReScience2020/reproduction/reproduction.html).